dials/dials/doc/sphinx/dials_scale_user_guide.rst

 This document aims to provide an in-depth guide on how to use several of the dials.scale command line options.
 It should be considered an 'expert' level guide, and the reader is encouraged to first read the 'scaling beta lactamase' tutorial for an overview of scaling in dials.
 This guide includes:

 - how to customise the scaling models and general tips
 - how to exclude data after a first round of scaling
+- how to control which reflections are used for minimisation
 - some tips for how to help performance when scaling large datasets

 Guide to the different scaling models